-Housed in the former American National Bank Building, a Denver landmark since 1910, The Magnolia evokes all the romance of a bygone era.
-Many of the bank's original architectural details were incorporated into the hotel, providing an inherently romantic charm, yet paired with a contemporary chic aesthetic for today's modern romantics.
-This is a place where couples can truly feel far from the frenetic pace of the everyday world yet lacking for nothing.
-For a splurge, opt for a signature suite with a fireplace, then order in and simply enjoy each other's company.
+Housed in the former American National Bank Building, a Denver landmark since 1910, The Magnolia evokes the romance of a bygone era.
+Many of the bank's original architectural details were incorporated into the hotel, providing an inherently romantic charm now paired with contemporary chic for today's modern romantics.
+This is a place where couples can feel far from the frenetic pace of the everyday world yet lacking for nothing.
+For a splurge, opt for a one of the rooms or suites with a fireplace, then order in and simply enjoy each other's company.
 If walking arm-and-arm is your style, the Magnolia's downtown location puts lovers within strolling distance of the lights of Larimer Square, Union Station and dozens of other romantic spots.
-When you return to the hotel, stop in Harry's Bar & Grill, settle together into one of the deep leather banquettes and sip a fashionable late-night cocktail.
+When you return to the hotel, stop in at Harry's, settle together into one of the deep leather banquettes and sip a fashionable late-night cocktail.

 One of the city's true gems, the Oxford Hotel Denver, on the National Register of Historic Places, is undeniably cozy and romantic.
-Individual decor in each of the 80 recently renovated guest rooms oozes romance, combining such elements as floor-to-ceiling Chinese silk curtains, French and English antiques and claw-foot bathtubs.
-The Oxford is home to a coveted spa and salon where a couples massage is among the treatments and you can book makeup, hair and nail services for that special evening or celebration.
-The ageless Cruise Room, a 1933 Art Deco landmark, is one of the top places in Denver to sip a martini, and Urban Farmer restaurant, adjacent to the hotel, offers three excellent meals daily including a superb selection of steak.
-But all of LoDo's lounges and eateries, including Union Station with multiple romantic possibilities, are within a short stroll as well.
+Individual decor in each of the 80 guest rooms oozes romance, combining such elements as natural light, floor-to-ceiling Chinese silk curtains, French and English antiques and claw-foot bathtubs.
+The Oxford is home to a coveted spa and salon where a couples massage is among the treatments, and you can book makeup, hair and nail services for a special evening or celebration.
+The ageless Cruise Room, a 1933 Art Deco landmark, is one of the top places in Denver to sip a martini, and Urban Farmer restaurant, adjacent to the hotel, offers a tantalizing selection of steaks and other menu items.
+But all of LoDo's lounges and eateries, including Union Station with its romantic possibilities, are within a short stroll as well.